Quantum phase transitions of topological insulators without gap closing: Introduction

 \section{Introduction}

 Quantum states of matter with bulk energy gap can be distinguished as phases with long-range entanglement and phases with short-range entanglement\,\cite{chen-10prb155138}.
-Fractional quantum Hall systems\,\cite{laughlin83prl1395}, chiral spin liquids\,\cite{kalmeyer-87prl2095} and $\mathbb{Z}_2$ spin liquids\,\cite{read-91prl1773} are examples for the first case.
-In the absence of symmetries all short-range entangled states are equivalent corresponding to a trivial product state.
-If symmetries are present (even when they are not broken) these short-range entangled phases can be distinguished.
-Such phases are called symmetry protected topological phases (SPTP)\cite{chen-10prb155138,pollmann-10prb064439,chen-11prb235128,turner-11prb075102,wen12prb085103,chen-12s1604,sule-13arXiv:1305.0700,gu-13arXiv:1304.4569}, prominent examples are the spin-1 Haldane chain\,\cite{haldane83prl1153} or $\mathbb{Z}_2$ topological insulators (TIs)\cite{kane-05prl146802,kane-05prl226801,bernevig-06s1757,koenig-07s766}.
-In the following, we consider two-dimensional $\mathbb{Z}_2$ TIs which are systems of non-interacting fermions protected by time-reversal (TR) symmetry and U(1) particle conservation symmetry.
-TIs are characterized by a $\mathbb{Z}_2$ invariant and a Kramers pair of gapless helical edge states (per edge).
-As mentioned above, when a SPTP hast lost all its symmetries it can be adiabatically connected with topologically trivial band-insulator states, \ie simple product states.
-With symmetries, however, one expects a closing of the bulk gap at the phase transitions.
-In this picture, one can easily understand in which cases a quantum phase transition from a TI phase into another (possibly topologically trivial) phase is associated with closing of the bulk gap.
-The concept of SPTP has been applied to classify quantum phases.
-In one spatial dimension, SPTPs were claimed to be completely classified by the elements in the second group cohomology class\,\cite{chen-11prb235128,turner-11prb075102}.
-Also for non-interacting fermionic systems in $d$ spatial dimensions a complete characterization has been derived based on both group cohomology theory and $K$-theory\,\cite{schnyder-08prb195125,kitaev08,wen12prb085103}.
-Classification based on SPTPs for interacting bosonic states of matter in $d>1$ are currently explored\,\cite{chen-12s1604}.
+Fractional quantum Hall systems\,\cite{laughlin83prl1395}, chiral spin liquids\,\cite{kalmeyer-87prl2095} and $\mathbb{Z}_2$ spin liquids\,\cite{read-91prl1773} are examples of the first case, also referred to as phases with ``intrinsic topological order''; generally they do not require any symmetry.
+In contrast, short-ranged entangled phases rely on symmetries; once all symmetries are absent these states can be adiabatically connected with the same trivial product state.
+If symmetries are present short-range entangled phases can be distinguished.
+Such phases are called symmetry protected topological (SPT) phases \cite{Volovik03,chen-10prb155138,pollmann-10prb064439,chen-11prb235128,turner-11prb075102,wen12prb085103,chen-12s1604,sule-13arXiv:1305.0700,gu-13arXiv:1304.4569}, prominent examples are the spin-1 Haldane chain\,\cite{haldane83prl1153} or $\mathbb{Z}_2$ topological insulators (TIs)\cite{kane-05prl146802,kane-05prl226801,bernevig-06s1757,koenig-07s766}.
+The concept of SPT phases has consequently been applied to classify quantum phases.
+In one spatial dimension, SPT phases were claimed to be completely classified by the elements in the second group cohomology class\,\cite{chen-11prb235128,turner-11prb075102}.
+Also for non-interacting fermionic systems in $d$ spatial dimensions a complete characterization has been derived based on both group cohomology and $K$-theory\,\cite{schnyder-08prb195125,kitaev08,ryu-10njp065010,wen12prb085103}.
+Classification based on SPT phases for interacting bosonic states of matter in $d>1$ are currently explored\,\cite{chen-12s1604}.
+Recently, it has been proposed that long-ranged entangled phases can further be {\it enriched} by symmetries leading to the concept of ``symmetry enriched topological phases''\,\cite{mesaros-13prb55115,lu-16prb155121,huang-14prb045142}.